shinmao/System-Programming/bit-operation/README.md

         return 0;
 }
 ```
 It is an interesting example of union.
 First, the size of a is 2 because vairables share same block of memory.
 Type of short and array of char are all 2 bytes.
-Second, we should imagine that i and ch[2] are same place now.
-Therefore, if we give u.ch[0] 3 and u.ch[1] 2, the number in memory would become ```00000010 00000011```.
-That is also why u.i has the value of 515.
-In other words, if we give i 520, we just need to format it into binary set, then can find how much u.ch[0] and u.ch[1] are.
+Second, we should imagine that `i` and `ch[2]` are same place now.
+Therefore, if we give `u.ch[0]` 3 and `u.ch[1]` 2, the number in memory would become `00000010 00000011`.
+That is also why `u.i` has the value of 515.
+In other words, if we give i 520, we just need to format it into binary set, then can find how much `u.ch[0]` and `u.ch[1]` are.

+## Big endian v.s.
+Little endian
+Based on CPU instead of OS (based on hardware not software!
+Big endian: The `least` significant byte is stored at the `highest` memory address.
+Little endian: The `least` significant byte is stored at the `lowest` memory address.